jjvanzon/Circular-Language-Spec/constructs-drafts/special-access.md

 ![](images/0.%20Special%20Access.001.png)

 < Darn.
-This is not right, I need to make a call from a procedure.
+This is not right, I need to make a call from a command.
 The line above is a reference line. >

-An access always takes place in a procedure call.
+An access always takes place in a command call.
 In this picture Parent is accessing Child.

 You can’t all anything higher in the encapsulation hierarchy, so an object can’t access anything outside the object.
 If it is to access anything outside the object, it needs to contain a reference to something outside the object.